henriksson-lab/circos-rs/README.md

 A pure Rust implementation of [Circos](http://circos.ca/), the circular data visualization tool originally written in Perl.
 Produces publication-quality circular plots of genomic data and annotations.

 * 2026-05-16: New audit round.
-More testing needed but possibly complete
+More testing needed but possibly complete.
+Be vigilant for translation bugs

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!